Technogeezer50/esd2iso/README.md

 ## Other Notes

 w11arm_esd2iso only builds ISO media for Windows 11 ARM 22H2.
-It does not build media for any other versions of Windows or Windows Server.
+It does not build media for any other version of Windows or Windows Server.

 Have at least 12 GB of free disk space to run w11arm_esd2iso.
 Checks are performed for sufficient disk space and the utility will refuse to run if space isn't available.